Azure/azure-devops-cli-extension/doc/service_endpoint.md

 This request body should be saved in a file and that file can act as a template for creation of service endpoints of type "Docker Registry Service Connection"

-This file (after updating appropriate values like Name, ID or password) can be passed to `--azure-rm-service-principal-certificate-path` environment variable.
+This file (after updating appropriate values like Name, ID or password) can be passed to `--service-endpoint-configuration` parameter.